-Gradual means the conversion takes place over a length of time, possibly even years.
+Gradual means the conversion takes place over a length of time, possibly even years, it is usually voluntary and takes conscious effort.

 Sudden means the conversion takes place suddenly, when a clear decision is made and a particular date can be given for the event.
+It is a moment of self surrender, it is often involuntary and unconscious.